chrisenitan/dotta/README.md

 ## About Dotta

-Dotta is a `NodeJS` app that give you a visual presentation and log of all your recurring subcriptions.
+Dotta is a `NodeJS` based app that give you a visual presentation and log of all your recurring subcriptions or payments.

-- Dotta is a [Vrixe](https://github.com/chrisenitan/vrixe) tool
+- Dotta is a [Vrixe](https://github.com/chrisenitan/vrixe) sub tool

 ## What it does in details